ocaml-multicore/ocaml5-tutorial/README.md

 let _ = main ()
 ```

 The program is a vanilla implementation of the Fibonacci function.
+First, we'll use Dune to turn it into an executable, then choose a number for n (40 or less),
+and finally run the program with Hyperfine.

 ```bash
 $ dune build src/fib.exe